What is a CWOF in a Criminal Case?

 A continuance without a finding (also sometimes called a continuation without a finding), or a CWOF (pronounced “quaff”).
 It is similar to a nolo contendere or no contest plea in other states.
 A continuance plea may be available to you in Massachusetts Criminal Courts if you are facing misdemeanor charges for drug possession, assault, 1st offense OUI charges, many driving charges such as operating on a suspended license or without a license or insurance, operating to endanger (reckless driving), and other misdemeanor first offense criminal charges.

 If your case is continued without a finding, it can help you in cases where a finding of guilty would cause you problems in your career or educational opportunities.
 Some job applications ask you if you’ve ever been found guilty of a crime, and you can honestly answer “no”.
 A guilty plea vs. a cwof may make a difference for certain law enforcement careers, security clearances, the right to own certain firearms, eligibility for certain scholarships or financial aid, or many other reasons.

 A CWOF will not make any difference vs. a guilty plea if you are found guilty of the same offense in the future.
-It will stay on your record, and will absolutely be used against you in the future if you are charged with a second offense.
+It will stay on your record, and will absolutely be used against you in the future if you are charged with a second offense, particularly with an OUI.